AstarNetwork/astar-docs/docs/user-guides/withdraw unregistered.md

 ![image](https://user-images.githubusercontent.com/37278708/199924710-61d994f3-ddae-4dfb-b4c3-f186138d86de.png)

 10. Leave that page as it is.
-11. Now open another browser tab and go to [Astar Portal](https://portal.astar.network/#/astar/dapp-staking/discover).
+11. Open another browser tab and go to [Astar Portal](https://portal.astar.network/#/astar/dapp-staking/discover).
 12. Connect using the same wallet.
 13. Go to dApp Staking -> My dApps.
 14. You can see the list of dApps that you are staked on.